Achilleas Kostoulas

 “What is easy and what is hard to acquire in a second language?”

 What is easy and what is hard to learn in a foreign language?
-I just read a chapter in an edited volume on this very question, and this post aims to provide both a synopsis of the chapter and a critical reaction to it.
+I just read a chapter in an edited volume1 on this very question, and this post aims to provide both a synopsis of the chapter and a critical reaction to it.

-To answer the question, Slabakova (2013) draws on Universal Grammar theory (UG), to develop what she calls the Bottleneck Hypothesis.
-In brief, UG postulates that, of all the features that make up a language (e.g. word order, semantic relations, verb inflections etc.), some are hard-wired to the brain, and therefore shared across all human languages (i.e., they are linguistic universals), whereas others differ from language to language (or, to be technical, they are subject to parametric variation).
 In her chapter, Slabakova presents readers with a robust set of empirical data, drawn from several experimental studies, and makes a compelling argument that what challenges learners most is functional morphology (roughly speaking, functional morphology refers to these parts of words which denote tense, person, aspect etc.).
 She argues that once functional morphology is mastered, it is easy to acquire other aspects of language, such as syntactic structures or semantic notions.
-Hence, functional morphology constitutes a ‘bottleneck’ of sorts in the process of second language acquisition.
+Hence, functional morphology constitutes a ‘bottleneck’ of sorts in the process of second language acquisition.2

 Although UG is primarily concerned with understanding the cognitive processes of language acquisition rather than prescribing pedagogical practice, the chapter includes a discussion of implications for teaching (pp. 24-25).
 On the basis of her impressive empirical data, Slabakova argues that the communicative approach to language learning does not constitute an optimally effective way to learn a second language.
 She suggests that it is pedagogically beneficial to engage students in activities that highlight the hard-to-acquire morphological forms, and to provide ample opportunities for practice.
-In her words:

 In a sense, drilling of the functional morphology is inevitable if the form has to […] get sufficiently automatic for easy lexical access. […] Thus, the bottom line of the chapter is: Practice your functional morphology!
 In ample, clear unambiguous context!
 As in learning other lexical items, it may be painful, but – no pain, no gain! (p.
 25)

-It is my view that Slabakova is only partly correct in making this suggestion.
-Much of her criticism seems to focus on the earliest or ‘strong’ formulations of the communicative approach, which tended to completely exclude the study of formal features of language (Canale & Swain 1980 and Savignon 1983 are explicitly mentioned) In pointing the deficiencies of these approaches, Slabakova makes a valid point, but it is a point that has already been addressed in language education: more recent pedagogical approaches (e.g. Willis and Willis 2007) provide for raising awareness of formal features, and do so in ways that are more compatible with current pedagogical thought than the repetitive drilling activities that Slabakova seems to suggest.
+In pointing the deficiencies of these approaches, Slabakova makes a valid point, but it is a point that has already been addressed in language education.
+More recent pedagogical approaches (e.g., Willis & Willis 2007) focus on raising awareness of formal features, and do so in ways that align with current pedagogical thought in ways that the repetitive drilling activities that Slabakova seems to suggest don’t.

-More importantly, I think Slabakova’s criticism of communicative theory brings to the forefront the question of ‘what features of language are to be learnt?”
-If the goal of second language pedagogy is to help learners to perfectly reproduce linguistic structures in the target language, then it is hard to argue against the kind of approach that Slabakova suggests.
 Communicative language teaching, however, is not just about learning the rules through which sounds and words come together to produce meaning.
-Rather, it is about learning to use language (1) in context, (2) in order to do things: it aims, for instance, to help learners understand that “Could you pass me the salt, please?” is not really a question, and that “It’s stuffy in here” might be functionally equivalent to “Open the window!”
-Deciding what language is appropriate to different contexts is highly culture-specific, and does not seem to flow easily from the mastery of morphological from.
-It is therefore hard to see how a pedagogy which is based primarily on mastering morphological variation might be helpful in developing skills necessary to use language effectively.
+Rather, it is about learning to use language (1) in context, (2) in order to do things.
+It aims, for instance, to help learners understand that “Could you pass me the salt, please?” is not really a question, and that “It’s stuffy in here” might be functionally equivalent to “Open the window!

 Coming back to the original question, the point I am trying to make is that Slabakova may well be right in identifying functional morphology as the bottleneck of second language acquisition.
 However, the cognitive challenges associated with mastering functional morphology do not necessarily promote it to the status of a learning priority.
 Learning priorities can only be determined on the basis of the learners’ specific needs, and this is a domain which UG is decidedly unsuited to inform.